 The impact categories presented represent impact potentials, i.e., they are approximations of environmental impacts that could occur if the emissions would (a) actually follow the underlying impact pathway and (b) meet certain conditions in the receiving environment while doing so.
 In addition, the inventory only captures that fraction of the total environmental load that corresponds to the functional unit (relative approach).
-LCIA results are therefore relative expressions only and do not predict actual impacts, exceeding thresholds, safety margins, or risks.
+LCIA results are therefore relative expression only and do not predict actual imapcts, exceeding thresholds, safety margins, or risks.

-The LCIA results are presented for 1 m3 of the weighted average softwood plywood product in Table 4.
+The LCIA results for 1 m of softwood lumber produced at Dillard, OR plant are presented in Table 4.

-Table 3: Weighted average LCIA Results for 1 m3 of Softwood Plywood produced by Roseburg
+Table 4: LCIA Results for 1 m of softwood lumber produced by Roseburg